 That’s why with carefully chosen and properly configured apps, we can easily enhance our team’s work in Jira Software.

 Would you like to learn more about Atlassian software?
 Do you need help with implementation or extending the functionalities of these tools?
 Contact us at email@example.com, or book a live demo via Calendly.

-As an Atlassian Platinum Solution Partner Enterprise and a Gold Top Vendor in the Ecosystem, we’ve been working hard on helping improve user experience of Jira Software and add useful functionalities for over 2500 business teams around the globe.
+As an Atlassian Platinum Solution Partner Enterprise and a Gold Top Vendor in the Ecosystem, we’ve been working hard on helping improve the user experience of Jira Software and add useful functionalities for over 2500 business teams around the globe.
 Apart from providing expert services and developing apps on the Atlassian Marketplace, we’re also sharing knowledge on the subject with useful tutorials and guides.
-Read on to learn more on how you can improve your team’s work with Jira:
+Read on to learn more about how you can improve your team’s work with Jira:

 - Why people use and love Issue Templates for Jira